zeiglerd/app-store/README.md

 ## Installation

-#### Production
+#### Production Installation

+- Any of the following commands, that begin with a *$*, indicate the use of command line.

-1. Using command line, navigate to the root of the project.
+1. Using your command line, navigate to the root of this project.

 2. Install all required dependencies, for this project: